 Make no mistake, Terminator 2 was and still is an enormous success, both financially and artistically.
 Smart, thrilling, and action-packed, it's endlessly repeatable entertainment.
 That's probably why it's been released and re-released so often on every video format since its debut.

-Blu-ray discs are only playable in a compatible Blu-ray player.
-They will not function in a standard DVD player or in an HD DVD player.
+HD DVD discs are only playable in a compatible HD DVD player.
+They will not function in a standard DVD player (unless the disc is a Combo release that specifically includes a secondary DVD version) or in a Blu-Ray player.
 Please note that the star rating scales for video and audio are relative to other High Definition disc content, not to traditional DVD.

-The Terminator 2 Blu-ray is encoded in High Definition 1080p format using MPEG2 compression on a single-layer 25 gb disc.
+The Terminator 2 HD DVD is encoded on disc in High Definition 1080p format using VC-1 compression.
 The movie is presented in its theatrical aspect ratio of approximately 2.35:1 with letterbox bars at the top and bottom of the 16:9 frame.

-The Terminator 2 Blu-ray disc is not flagged with an Image Constraint Token and will play in full High Definition quality over a Blu-ray player's analog Component Video outputs.
+The Terminator 2 HD DVD is not flagged with an Image Constraint Token and will play in full High Definition quality over an HD DVD player's analog Component Video outputs.

-The photo images used in this article were taken from the DVD edition for illustrative purposes only, and are not intended to demonstrate Blu-ray picture quality.
+The photo images used in this article were taken from the DVD edition for illustrative purposes only, and are not intended to demonstrate HD DVD picture quality.